wp-plugins/wp-media-library-categories/readme.txt

 = How can I filter on categories when inserting media into a post or page? = This feature is only available in the [premium version](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

-= By default the WordPress Media Library uses the same categories as throughout WordPress (such as posts & pages).
+= By default the WordPress Media Library uses the same categories as WordPress does (such as in posts & pages).
 How do I use separate categories for the WordPress Media Library? =
 Add this code to the file functions.php located in your theme or child-theme:
-`
-/**
+`/**
 * separate media categories from post categories
 * use a custom category called 'category_media' for the categories in the media library */